 A large share of the savings reported under Article 7 come from deemed savings approaches (Labanca & Bertoldi, 2016).
 As mentioned above, deemed savings are predetermined, validated estimations of energy savings attributable to an energy efficiency action as opposed to savings determined through measurement activities (metered savings) or project or action specific calculations (scaled savings).
 Deemed savings can be considered as a good practice to minimize administrative burden, provide quick feedback and give visibility to stakeholders, especially when it comes to efficiency measures with a straightforward impact (Labanca & Bertoldi, 2016).
-Given the importance of deemed savings approaches in Member States' EED reporting, streamSAVE focuses on streamlining bottom-up calculations methodologies of standardized technical actions, i.e. deemed savings in streamSAVE include savings formula or calculation methodologies, next to indicative values which are based on commonly accepted, evidence-based data sources and analytical methods.
+Given the importance of deemed savings approaches in Member States' EED reporting, streamSAVE focuses on streamlining bottom-up calculations methodologies of standardized technical actions, i.e. deemed savings complemented with scaled savings based on engineering estimates.
+The deemed savings in streamSAVE include savings formula or calculation methodologies, next to indicative values which are based on commonly accepted, evidence-based data sources and analytical methods.